-On this day in 1994, Michael Schumacher clinched his first world title at the Australian Grand Prix, but it was anything but a clean affair.
+On this day in 1994, Michael Schumacher clinched at the season finale Australian Grand Prix in Adelaide the first of his seven world championships, but it was anything but a clean affair for the German ace.

 It was a title showdown between Benetton's Schumacher and Williams' Damon Hill with the Briton needing to win to secure the championship.